 In the last few years, cannabis cups have burst onto the Spanish scene like magic mushrooms.
 With the rise of these competitions, we are hearing a lot of opinions (not all positive) regarding the yardstick used to judge contenders’ samples.
-And the thing is, right now, there is a lack of agreement as to the standards panels of judges should follow when rating the main characteristics of buds: presence, smell, taste and effect.
+And the thing is, right now, there is a lack of agreement as to the standards panels of judges should follow when rating the main characteristics of buds: presence, smell and taste.

 Inevitably, judges are going to focus on many subjective elements when scoring a cannabis sample.
 By that I mean that the sampler’s preferences are always going to have some influence on his judgement, which is why it is essential that judges be selected carefully and that they are specialised in the category they are scoring.

 As I see it, this expertise must be based on indoor home growing when it comes to buds.
 Not everyone will share this view, but that’s what well-founded opinions are for: to be debated.
 In my case, I’ve been indoor growing uninterruptedly for more than ten years.
 I think it’s extremely important that a professional panel be made up of people who grow in environments which they control, rather than just samplers, cannabis aficionados or occasional outdoor growers (with particular emphasis on the latter, who often consider themselves to be seasoned growers – which they may well be – but not indoors).

 I say this because when we grow indoors over a certain period of time, we start to get a clearer picture of the differences between, say, a strain grown hydroponically and one grown in soil; between chemical, mineral and organic fertilisers; between a cannabis grown in extreme situations such as high temperatures and one grown in optimal conditions; between a perfectly clean weed and another that’s not so clean; between a long variety… etc.